 Qu.
 Which do you agree with more?
 February 2020.
-Source: More in Common 2020.

 Just under half the population says that we care more about the rights and interests of immigrants than about British people.
 This is a view that is especially pronounced among Loyal Nationals, Disengaged Traditionalists, Backbones Conservatives (and to a lesser extent Disengaged Battlers) who share a greater priority on respect for authority in their psychology.